jimmy-zx/csc2332-mbqc/report/report.typ

 In the UBQC setting, Bob prepares a fixed entangled resource state and performs single-qubit measurements according to angles provided by Alice.
-Due to Alice’s randomization, Bob cannot infer the actual computation, even though he carries out all quantum operations.
+Due to Alice’s randomization, Bob cannot infer the actual computation, even though it carries out all quantum operations.

 == UBQC Setting for the MBQC-Based QFT